 - Prescription medications

 At some point, I’ll update this post with a picture, but the times we currently feed main meals are dark for photoshoots in our short dreary winter days.
 And it feels like animal cruelty to make a meal outside of feeding time and pop it away for later.
-Humphrey would protest!
-But he endured the torture of a mini photoshoot of some of the elements we use, and was paid handsomely with a treat afterwards.
+Humphrey would howl in protest!
+Haha!
+Blog dog revolt!
+But he endured the brief torture of a mini photoshoot of some of the elements we use, and was paid handsomely with a treat afterwards.
 We don’t feed everything you see in this post together or in quantity, of course!
 And on that subject, there are a few other things not in our bowls.
+On to the next section for some exclusions and words of caution.

 What's Not in Humphrey's Bowl?